Theo-D/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 4-free_dlistint.c - Contains the definition for a function that frees a dlistin_t list.

 5-get_dnodeint_at_index.c - Contains the definition for a function that returns the nth node of a dlistint_t list.

+6-sum_dlistint.c - Contains the definition for a function that returns the sum of all the data (n) of a dlistint_t list.